25 Types of Drawers to Help Organize Your Space

 If you’re guilty of often stuffing things under your bed for lack of space and to keep them out of view, bed drawers can solve this problem.
 You can still access the space under your bed, but in a more efficient and effective way.
 Drawers can help keep things tidy and can be ideal for storing blankets, pillows, winter clothes, and more.
 Just look for the types of bed frames that have them built in, as adding them later is very inconvenient.

 If you have certain corners in some parts of your house that don’t work well with straight rectangular drawers, corner drawers can help solve this issue.
 They types of drawers usually cover two sides of a corner and can allow you to make clever use of the space while also storing strange-shaped objects.
+Organize this space with a Lazy Susan in the cabinet!

 Inside a drawer, if there are other smaller drawers or trays that you can pull out, these can help you store small objects that you don’t otherwise have anywhere to put.
 For instance, documents, jewelry, craft accessories, tissues, makeup, stationery and other such objects can fit well inside these trays.